Psychology

 PSYC4266Field Placement in Aging I 3 ch (3PRAC) (LE)

 This field placement is designed to provide students with experience working with the individuals living in retirement homes offering a range of options from independent to assisted living.
 Students will gain practical experience (e.g. working with recreation directors creating programming opportunities for residents; learning about proper approaches to interacting with residents, etc.).
 Students will work for 3 hours a week for the duration of the term in their field placement.
-This course has limited enrolment and is open to students completing the Minor in Gerontology.
+This course has limited enrolment and preference will be given to students completing the Minor in Gerontology.
 Grades are awarded as Credit/No Credit (CR/NCR).

 Prerequisite: